Categorizing Grid (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate Categorizing Grid learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate Categorizing Grid learning activity within a classroom.

 - Select two or three related categories for organizing the information to be presented in class.